Retirement Guide

 In the unfortunate event that you pass away, your health and dental coverage may be continued for your spouse and dependent(s).
 Coverage will continue under the same rules your coverage follows.
 Your spouse and/or dependent(s) will have access to any remaining Escrow / HRA Account funds to continue to pay for the insurance premiums.

-Your family will need to notify WRS as soon as possible after your death to determine your pension payouts.
+Your family needs to notify ETF as soon as possible after your death to determine your pension payouts.
 Call 877-533-5020 with the following information about you:

 Resources